Motifs-based Recommender System via Hypergraph Convolution and Contrastive Learning: Experiments

-Finally, we also investigate the impact of different $\tau $ values on the performance of CMHC.
-It can be seen from Figure 11 that when the $\tau $ is set too low (below 0.05), all metrics on each dataset will drop dramatically.
-When the value of $\tau $ falls in the range of [0.05, 0.8], the performance of the model is better and more stable, indicating that this range is a reasonable setting.
-This conclusion is consistent with SGL\cite{wu2021self}.
+Finally, we also investigate the impact of the $\tau $ value on the performance of Motifs-Res.
+Figure 11 shows that when $\tau $ is set too low (below 0.05), all metrics on each dataset drop dramatically.
+When $\tau $ is in the range of [0.05, 0.8], the performance of the model is better and more stable, which indicates that this range is reasonable.
+This conclusion is consistent with the findings of SGL\cite{wu2021self}.